 - Length of placement: From 2 weeks

 - Start dates: Flexible

 Ghana in West Africa is a country of rich natural resources and ancient traditions.
 However, an ever-growing disparity between rich and poor has resulted in a large percentage of the population still living in poverty.
 Poor health and sanitation have contributed to the low life expectancy and high infant mortality rates.
 Problems such as violent methods of discipline, child labour and poor education means that childhood in Ghana can be a real struggle, which is why our volunteer Care projects are so important.

-The number of orphans in Ghana is a massive problem for the country's rudimentary social welfare services.
-In the orphanages that do exist, staff struggle with limited resources to feed, clothe and educate the children in their care.
+The number of abandoned children in Ghana is a massive problem for the country's rudimentary social welfare services.
+In the centres that do exist, staff struggle with limited resources to feed, clothe and educate the children in their care.
 More often than not, staff find themselves not having the time to provide the individual attention and emotional support that these children need so they can have as normal a childhood as possible.

-We have different volunteer options for you in Ghana, working in either orphanages or day care centres.
+We have different volunteer options for you in Ghana, working in care centres.
 Most of the placements are based in the Akuapem Hills, but there are also Care placements available in Cape Coast and Accra.